JeanElsner/panda-py/README.md

 # Citation

-If you use panda-py in published research, please consider citing the [companion paper](https://arxiv.org/abs/2307.07633).
+If you use panda-py in published research, please consider citing the [tutorial paper](https://arxiv.org/abs/2307.07633).

 ```
 @misc{elsner2023taming,